 The Book of Tea is an artist's and philosophers' book as expressed through tea.
 Okakura defined tea as the Cup of Humanity, beginning as medicine and growing into a beverage.
 Tea eventually became an expression of the way of life in the Asian world.

 The Book of Tea chronicles how this came about through art, Teaism, Taoism, and Zen.
-Tea masters elevated tea to an art form, reflecting on the simplicity of life through a cup of tea.
-It’s about art, philosophy, spirituality, meditation, design, gardening, architecture and yes – tea.
+Tea masters elevated tea to an art form, reflecting on life's simplicity through a cup of tea.
+It's about art, philosophy, spirituality, meditation, design, gardening, architecture, and yes – tea.

 It’s a very special book.

 Tea Sommelier is authored by Palais des Thes owners, another one of my favorite tea shops.
 The Tea Sommelier is a wonderful book, especially if you look for a simple guide to tea and tea pairings with food.